zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

        * ``completed``
        * ``void``

-       See Order status changes for details on the orders' statuses.
+       See :doc:`Order status changes </orders/status-changes>` for details on the orders' statuses.

    * - ``billingAddress``